 Your rights and potential compensation may depend on the specific circumstances of the accident.

 Also, if you are severely injured, your damages may exceed the at-fault driver’s insurance policy limits.
-This is a complex situation, and it’s best to have an accident lawyer evaluate your case and investigate potential liability for your injuries.
+You may face a complex legal situation, and it’s best to have an accident lawyer evaluate your case and investigate potential liability for your injuries.

-If you or a loved one have been injured in a rental car accident, you may face an uphill battle with insurance companies and other responsible parties trying to shift liability.
+If you or a loved one sustained injuries in a rental car accident, you may face an uphill battle with insurance companies and other responsible parties trying to shift liability.
 You need an advocate fighting for your right to compensation.

-Miller, Dawson, Sigal, & Ward regularly handle complex car accident cases and can help you recover financially after a collision.
+Our team at Miller, Dawson, Sigal & Ward regularly handles complex car accident cases and can help you recover financially after a collision.
 Call now or contact us online for a free consultation with a member of our legal team.